 Not everyone who has experienced a divorce appreciates a du`a’ (prayer) for a speedy remarriage.
 While prayers are important for a person going through hardship, keep in mind that certain prayers expressed during this time may not always be appropriate.
 Some people do not wish to re-marry for some time.
 Additionally, some divorces are as a result of traumatic experiences such as domestic abuse or infidelity, and divorcees may very well be fearful of re-experiencing this trauma in a future marriage.
 It’s better to focus your du`a’ on helping them to adjust and move on, instead of praying for another marriage!

-So then, what is appropriate etiquette?
+So then, what is appropriate etiquette to talk to a Divorcee?

 Remember, you may encounter someone at any stage in that process.
 By practicing sincerity and utilizing common courtesy, we can be more mindful in our interactions with people undergoing a time of reflection and change.